Daij-Djan/DDUtils/README.md

 ######ui-related:
 <ul>
+<li><b>UIViewController+Dummy [ios] + demo</b> - Helper that swizzles viewWillAppear and adds a navbar and buttons for all segues as needed!
+This is meant to be used during development only.
+At the beginning of development work you can 'test' out your storyboard flow.(segues need to have ids!)

 <li><b>DDRectUtilities [ios+osx]</b> - Utility class with useful scaling/placement methods for CGRects

 <li><b>NSView+Enable [osx]</b> - Category for NSView to quickly enable/disable it and all its subviews.